 - Corporate crime and fraud

 - Losses insured

-The forensic audit is a fundamental technique since it determines in a company if the registered accounting information is adapted to the economic contingencies of that specific accounting period.
+A forensic audit is a fundamental technique since it determines in company if the registered accounting information is adapted to the economic contingencies of that specific accounting period.
 In this way, the risk of fraud is narrowed and investigations are facilitated for matters where such a possibility exists.